mortezakowkabi/jcb-persian-documentation/english/Adding-Site-Views-to-a-Component.md

 - Optional **Custom Code placeholders** where you can inject reusable frontend logic from snippets or repositories.
 - Optional **JavaScript and CSS libraries** to enhance interaction or styling.

-Because Site Views initiate the requests that Joomla plugins respond to, map each view to the plugin events it might raise.
-For example, views that render content typically fire `onContentPrepare`, while views that manage authentication hand-offs may involve `onUserLogin`.
-Coordinating Site View design with the [JCB!
-Joomla Plugins](./Joomla-Plugins.md) checklist keeps frontend interactions and background automation in sync.

 Because every part is modular, you can reset a Site View to the maintained baseline whenever a repository updates, or fork it into your own repository when you need long-term customisation.